duckhitches/GrowMeTask/README.md

 This was the task given :-https://docs.google.com/document/d/1ZGNeBdGlys41g5pRkngxQx_Rk77jLhlyHcxhww5viu0/edit

+This is my git hub link of my portfolio :-

-This netlify deployed website link :- https://growtask1.netlify.app
+This is the netlify deployed website link :- https://growtask1.netlify.app This is my netlify account link :- https://app.netlify.com/teams/duckhitches/overview